carlosiglezb/bumpybot/README.md

 ```
 roslaunch trikey_base_controller trikey_base_controller.launch xbox:=false
 ```
-You can send velocity commands by gui.
+You can send velocity commands by GUI.

 <!-- This can be used to command linear and angular velocities (e.g., through `cmd_vel`)